filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag can be safely disabled if there is no need to run containerized environment or managing system images.

+### iptables
+This flag will pass `-Dlibiptc=true` to the Meson build script.
+Doing so provides support of netfilter for number of tools.

+The `nspawn`, for example, will support the `--port` option.
+Enabling this flag together with the `kmod` flag will ensure that the `ip_tables` Kernel module is automatically loaded on boot.
+The `networkd` daemon will gain support for the `IPMasquerade` and the `IPForward` options.

+This flag can be safely disabled unless one or more features described above are required.

 ### kmod
 The flag passes `-Dkmod=true` option to the Meson build script.
 This will build and install a `systemd-modules-load` - a tool responsible for loading kernel modules during a boot process.